robmarkcole/HASS-custom-local-file-camera/README.md

 # HASS-custom-local-file-camera
 Place the `custom_components` folder in your configuration directory (or add its contents to an existing custom_components folder).

-Fork of the [local_file](https://www.home-assistant.io/components/camera.local_file/) camera adding the service `camera.update_file_path` which updates the image displayed by the camera.
+Fork of the [local_file](https://www.home-assistant.io/components/camera.local_file/) camera adding the service `camera.local_file_update_file_path` which updates the image displayed by the camera.
 The service can be called using the `SERVICES` tool with:
 ```
 {
   "entity_id": "camera.local_file",